-What Makes Food ‘Healthy’?Azia Weisz
+What Makes Food ‘Healthy’?PBFY

 In 1994, the Food and Drug Administration (FDA) gave a definition of the word ‘healthy’ for use on food labels.
-It defines whether a food is ‘healthy’ or not on the basis of saturated fat content.
+It defines whether a food is ‘healthy’ or not on the basis of the saturated fat content.
 This is not necessarily the best way to distinguish healthy from unhealthy.

 The beginning of a key debate

 How can it be that colorful fruit cereal is healthy whereas avocado is not?
 The current situation was brought into focus when Kind Snacks received a warning from the FDA that its bars would be declared ‘unhealthy.’
 Why?
 Because it contained a high level of saturated fats.
 What’s wrong with this picture?
 The saturated fats in Kind Snacks’ bars come from nuts which are high in fat.
-Kind Snacks made a presentation to the FDA with Justin Mervis, Kind’s senior vice president, showing the lunacy the FDA’s definition allows.
+Kind Snacks made a presentation to the FDA with Justin Mervis, Kind’s senior vice president showing the lunacy the FDA’s definition allows.
 He showed that almonds and salmon fall under the unhealthy category according to the FDA while frosted pastries prepared in a toaster are healthy.

 During the week of March 10, 2017, a series of public meetings were held.
 Relevant stakeholders such as manufacturers, nutrition experts, and members of the public got to give their input on the redefinition of the term.
 Mervis again made a presentation, urging the FDA to make a standardized, relevant definition to guide manufacturers and consumers.
 The current definition, he explained, was generalized as it measured a set-criteria (saturated fats) and a judgment made on that.
 The saturated fat content was not analyzed to see if it was good for the body or not.

 The FDA has recognized the importance of having a definition of the word ‘healthy.’
-Consumers need an honest guide to help them eat responsibly.
+Consumers need an honest guide to help them to eat responsibly.
 Their definition of ‘healthy’ may differ from the FDA’s.
 But an accurate, fair distinction between healthy and unhealthy can influence their purchasing.
 The population places its trust in government agencies to guide them.
 The warnings the FDA offer are no exception.
 Hence it is critical that the definition is right.
 If the status quo persists, the FDA will not be fulfilling its mandate of helping consumers eat healthy foods and adhere to good eating habits.

 The initial definition was aimed at getting consumers to eat more vitamins, minerals, and fiber.
-The idea was also to reduce the intake of saturated fats due to the health complications it can introduce.
+The idea was also to reduce the intake of saturated fats due to all the health complications it can introduce.
 The addition of sugar to products was a key focus as well.

 How do consumers see the situation?